This post may contain links to products that we use and love, and we may earn a commission at no cost to you.

 Aspen Cabin

 When we arrived, the corral around the cabin was full of cows.
-A loud “hi-ya!” chased them out and we discovered quickly that both gates were broken.
-If you’re planning to take horses, check to make sure the gates have been repaired before you go.
+A loud “hi-ya!” chased them out.

 Pack in, Pack out